sandipbhowmik/abb-demo/task3-shift-left-security/README.md

 # Secrets Scanning & Code Security

-> **Scope:** This README documents how the **secret scanning** and **code security analysis** implemented in the CI/Build action workflow.
-It is designed for **private repos without GitHub Advanced Security (GHAS)** and uses open‑source scanners and gates to block risky changes.
+> **Scope:** This documents describes the **secret scanning** and **code security analysis** implemented in the CI/Build action workflow.
+It is designed for **public repos with GitHub Advanced Security (GHAS)** which uses scanners and gates to block risky changes.

 ---

 ## GitHub Advanced Security

-GitHub Advanced Security for secret scanning and code security analysis capabilities **require purchase** of GitHub’s Advanced Security products:
+GitHub Advanced Security for secret scanning and code security analysis capabilities:

 - **GitHub Secret Protection** — features to help detect and prevent secret leaks, such as **secret scanning** and **push protection**.
 - **GitHub Code Security** — features to help find and fix vulnerabilities, like **code scanning**, **premium Dependabot features**, and **dependency review**.
-- GitHub makes **extra security features** available to customers who purchase GitHub Code Security or GitHub Secret Protection. **GitHub Code Security** and **GitHub Secret Protection** are available for accounts on **GitHub Team** and **GitHub Enterprise Cloud**.
+- GitHub makes **extra security features** available to customers who purchase GitHub Code Security or GitHub Secret Protection.

-> **Hence**, considering the above point, this CI pipeline is designed to operate **without GitHub’s Advanced Security products**.
-The equivalent coverage can be implemented using open‑source tools and branch protections.
+> **Please note, **GitHub’s Advanced Security products i.e secret scanning and code security analysis for private repo can't be enabled until license is purchased.
+However, the equivalent coverage can be implemented using open‑source tools and branch protections for private repos.**

 ---